berkantxaydin/berkant.app/README.md

-# 🚀 Scalable Micro-Platform (Game Jams, CVs, & Game API)
+# 🚀 Scalable Micro-Platform

 A highly optimized, resource-efficient web platform and API backend built to run on constrained hardware.
-This project hosts developer portfolios, manages Game Jam events, serves as a backend for Godot WebGL games, and acts as a bridge to a live C# multiplayer game server (RimWorld Together).
+This project hosts developer portfolios(users will be able to togle if they looking for job), manages Game Jam events or similar for sofware devs, serves as a backend for Godot WebGL games, and acts as a bridge to a live C# multiplayer game server (RimWorld Together).

 Designed from the ground up to operate on an 8GB RAM headless Debian server, behind a strict ISP CGNAT, with a 22 Mbps upload limit.